PDmatrix/dmatrix.dev/content/blog/my-favorite-note-taking-app-for-programmers.md

 _INSERT IMAGE OF BOOSTNOTE_

+Boostnote has a lot of options for customizing from font size to editor keymap.

 > Boostnote claims that it will **Boost Happiness, Productivity, and Creativity** and it certainly really did mine 😊

 * Lepton